Rhinovirus: Pathogenesis

 The primary route of entry for human rhinoviruses is the upper respiratory tract (mouth and nose).
 Rhinovirus A and B use "major" ICAM-1 (Inter-Cellular Adhesion Molecule 1), also known as CD54 (Cluster of Differentiation 54), on respiratory epithelial cells, as receptors to bind to.
-Some subgroups under A and B uses the "minor" LDL receptor instead.
+Some subgroups under A and B use the "minor" LDL receptor instead.
 Rhinovirus C uses cadherin-related family member 3 (CDHR3) to mediate cellular entry.
 As the virus replicates and spreads, infected cells release distress signals known as chemokines and cytokines (which in turn activate inflammatory mediators).
-Cell lysis occurs at the upper respiratory epithelium.

 Infection occurs rapidly, with the virus adhering to surface receptors within 15 minutes of entering the respiratory tract.
 Just over 50% of individuals will experience symptoms within 2 days of infection.
 Only about 5% of cases will have an incubation period of less than 20 hours, and, at the other extreme, it is expected that 5% of cases would have an incubation period of greater than four and a half days.

-Human rhinoviruses preferentially grow at 32 °C (89 °F), notably colder than the average human body temperature of 37 °C (98 °F); hence the virus's tendency to infect the upper respiratory tract, where respiratory airflow is in continual contact with the (colder) extrasomatic environment.
+Human rhinoviruses preferentially grow at 33 °C (91.4 °F), notably colder than the average human body temperature of 37 °C (98.6 °F), hence the virus's tendency to infect the upper respiratory tract, where respiratory airflow is in continual contact with the (colder) extrasomatic environment.

-Rhinovirus C, unlike the A and B species, may be able to cause severe infections.
-This association disappears after controlling for confounders.
-Duly, amongst infants infected with symptomatic respiratory illness in low-resource areas, there appears to be no association between rhinovirus species and disease severity.
+Rhinovirus A and C species viruses are more strongly associated with significant illness and wheezing, while rhinovirus B species are more commonly mild or asymptomatic.

 Taxonomy

-Rhinovirus was formerly classified as a genus of the family Picornaviridae.
-The 39th Executive Committee (EC39) of the International Committee on Taxonomy of Viruses (ICTV) met in Canada during June 2007 with new taxonomic proposals.
-In April 2008, the International Committee on Taxonomy of Viruses voted and ratified the following changes: